stanford-crfm/levanter/docs/Blog-Post.md

 Despite the wide array of existing frameworks, when we started, we found that none of them fully addressed our needs.
 At CRFM, we focused on three fundamental goals:

-* **Legibility and Composability**: We prioritized writing code that is easy to read, understand, and compose.
+* **Legibility**: We prioritize writing code that is easy to read, understand, and compose, while not sacrificing (much) efficiency.
-* **Reproducibility and Resilience**: We emphasized the ability to reproduce results *exactly*, even in the face of preemption and restarts from checkpoints.
+* **Reproducibility**: We emphasize **bitwise determinism**, the ability to reproduce results *exactly*, even in the face of preemption and restarts from checkpoints.
-* **Scalability and Efficiency**: We aimed to fully utilize the Cloud TPU resources from Google's TPU Research Cloud program, as well as our own GPU resources, without compromising efficiency.
+* **Scalability**: We aimed to fully utilize the hardware we had available, including TPUs and NVIDIA GPUs.

 We chose [JAX](https://github.com/google/jax/) as our framework because it is a powerful, flexible, and performant, and offers strong reproducibility guarantees.
 JAX also works well on TPUs, while we found that PyTorch support was still uneven.